ccallawa/alyvix_doc/stylesheet.rst

 .. warning::
    The `warning` style of info box has different colors.

-The other box types are:  tip, important, seealso, hint
+The other box types are:  tip, important, seealso, hint, attention, caution, danger, error, and admonition.

 Additional styles like ``epigraph`` and ``pull-quote`` can be tied to specific CSS classes with those names.

 A **topic** creates a simple box with a title above it.
-In some themes, like the sphinx_rtd theme, it just creates this HTML structure, which is not mapped to any CSS:
+In some themes, like the sphinx_rtd theme, it just creates this HTML structure, which is mapped to the CSS class *topic*:
 ``<div class="topic"><p class="topic-title first">Title</p><p>Box content</p></div>``

 .. topic:: The Topic Title